DKA at 30,000 Feet

 “Holy cow!” he said.
 “That’s what I smelled yesterday, remember?
 I said you need to brush your teeth because your breath smelled, and I thought it was you.
 I can’t believe I didn’t recognize it!”

-Abby was admitted to PICU a few hours later where she was tended to by sweet, caring nurses for the next forty-eight hours, and where I would begin googling words and terms I’d never known before, in hopes of learning a lifetime worth of information within a couple of days.
+Abby was admitted to PICU a few hours later where she was tended to by sweet, caring nurses for the next 48 hours, and where I would begin googling words and terms I’d never known before, in hopes of learning a lifetime worth of information within a couple of days.

 Every time an ICU nurse would come in, I’d fire off questions, one of which being: “Does this type of thing happen very often?”
 One of the nurses said that in the last three months, they’d had eight cases of pediatric DKA where the parents had no idea that their child was T1D.
 After ICU, we moved to a room on the children’s ward, where we were introduced to managing T1D on our own.
 I was trained to use a glucometer and give insulin injections, and how to count carbs.